MicrosoftDocs/memdocs/memdocs/intune/user-help/set-up-migrate-iphone-for-work.md

 * An [iCloud account](https://www.icloud.com/) for the actual storage location.

 We recommend turning on *phone sign-in* for the easiest way to authenticate.
 To set up phone sign-in:
-  1. On your existing device, open Microsoft Authenticator.
+  1. On your old device, open Microsoft Authenticator.
   2. Tap your employee email address.
   3. Tap **Enable phone sign-in**.